Subscribe for our FREE 30 minute meals book!

 • Fold in the chocolate chips until well mixed.

-• Use a medium cookie scoop or spoon and roll into 1 inch balls.
+• Use a medium cookie scoop (about 1 1/2 – 2 tablespoons) and scoop.

 • Place on a baking sheet lined with parchment paper.
 Gently press on some extra chocolate chips if desired.